+In February 2017, and taking into consideration discussions held in the previous PAME Working Group meeting held in Maine (USA) in September 2016 during which a representative of the Secretariat of the GPA (UN Environment) provided information on the above resolutions and other work carried out by UN Environment, PAME agreed to include the project plan for the “Desktop Study on Marine Litter including Microplastics in the Arctic” in the PAME 2017-2019 Work Plan.
+The project plan envisaged a stepwise approach including two phases: the first one devoted to scoping and outreach with this desktop study as one of its major deliverables, and, a the second one, conditional to the main findings and outcomes of the desktop study, devoted to the development of a framework for an Arctic Regional Action Plan on Marine Litter.

-Objectives
+I.2 Objectives

+The main objective agreed at the onset of the Desktop Study on Marine Litter including Microplastics in the Arctic project is:

-To evaluate the scope of marine litter in the Arctic, and its effects on the Arctic marine environment;
+To evaluate the scope of marine litter including microplastics in the Arctic, and its effects on the Arctic marine environment;

+The Desktop Study will support the achievement of higher level goals such as:

 Increase knowledge and awareness of marine litter in the Arctic;

-With the aim to:

 Enhance cooperation by the eight Arctic Council member governments to reduce negative impacts of marine litter to the Arctic marine environment; and,

-Contribute to the prevention and/or reduction of marine litter pollution in the Arctic and its impact on marine organisms, habitats, public health and safety, and reduce the socioeconomic costs it causes.
+Contribute to the prevention and/or reduction of marine litter pollution in the Arctic and its impact on marine organisms, habitats, public health and safety; and reduce the socioeconomic costs it causes.

-Definitions and geographic scope
+I.3 Definitions and geographic scope

 [The annotated outline below assumes that as part of the text dealing with the scope of the Desktop Study, within Section I, there will be clarification of the terms marine litter, marine plastic litter, marine plastic debris, macroplastics, mesoplastics, microplastics and nanoplastics.
 That would ensure coherence of the content across the Desktop Study and how these terms are used and should be understood by the reader.
 Below the term marine litter is used pending further clarification as it is generic enough to include all forms and sizes of marine litter.
 Further, in every sub-section the report will summarzine plastic-specific information regarding macro, meso and microplastics.
 When the information is specific to a certain size group, it will be mentioned.]

 Marine litter, also known as marine debris, has been defined as “any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment” (UNEP 2009).
-Marine litter is therefore made of plastic, paper, machined wood, textiles, metal, glass, ceramics, rubber and any other man-made material that does not degrade within days or months.
+It can be made of plastic, paper, machined wood, textiles, metal, glass, ceramics, rubber and any other man-made material that does not degrade within days or months.

+The terms micro-litter and microplastics are descriptive terms providing for a practical convention to enable comparability of monitoring data.
 Microplastics are routinely defined as small particles or fragments of plastic measuring less than 5 mm in diameter (GESAMP 2015).
-The microplastic upper limit size is subject to discussions as the 5 mm threshold does not match the chemical or mathematical definition for the micro range that consider as microparticles those with sizes up to 100 or 500 micrometers, 10 times smaller than particles routinely referred as microplastics.
-Primary microplastics are plastic microparticles apurposefully manufactured for industrial and domestic purposes while secondary microplastics are created by the weathering and fragmentation of larger plastic objects (UNEP, 2016).
+The microplastic upper limit size is subject to discussions as the 5 mm threshold does not match the chemical or mathematical definition for the micro range that consider as microparticles those with sizes up to 100 or 500 micrometers, and therefore 10 times smaller than particles routinely referred as microplastics.
+Primary microplastics are plastic microparticles purposefully manufactured for industrial and domestic purposes while secondary microplastics are created by the weathering and fragmentation of larger plastic objects (UNEP, 2016).